POSITION IDENTIFICATION

 CLASSIFICATION Exempt

-IMMEDIATE SUPERVISOR Associate Vice President for Administrative Services
+IMMEDIATE SUPERVISOR Vice President for Administration & Finance

 GENERAL FUNCTION

-The Director of Environmental Management coordinates a comprehensive program for acquisition, handling, storage, and disposal of hazardous chemical materials, proper handling and accounting of select agents, and radiation safety for all Missouri State University campuses.
-Key components include drafting and otherwise leading the development of policies and a plan for compliance with applicable federal, state, and local regulations, reviewing and advising University committees on research protocols for compliance, advising department and administrative heads on environmental policy recommendations, monitoring compliance and preparing corrective action recommendations, providing advice and assistance to faculty, staff, and students regarding environmental protection procedures, policies, plans, and programs, in conjunction with the Institutional Biosafety Committee, participating in the development of recommendations and guidance for biosafety issues, coordinating and delivering training, organizing environmental safety meetings, preparing documents submitted to environmental regulatory agencies, and acting as a liaison between the university and state and federal regulatory authorities.
+The Director of Environmental Management coordinates a comprehensive program for appropriate management and disposal of hazardous chemical waste materials and supports research safety programs for all Missouri State University campuses.
+Key components include providing guidance for compliance with applicable federal, state, and local regulations, reviewing and advising University committees on research protocols for compliance, advising department and administrative heads on environmental policy recommendations, monitoring compliance and preparing corrective action recommendations, providing advice and assistance to faculty, staff, and students regarding environmental protection procedures, policies, plans, and programs, coordinating and delivering training, organizing environmental safety meetings, preparing documents submitted to environmental regulatory agencies, and acting as a liaison between the university and state and federal regulatory authorities.

 Education: A bachelor's degree is required; a bachelor’s degree in an environmentally related discipline, such as physical, biological, or health sciences, engineering, or an appropriately related field is preferred.

-Experience: At least 5 years of experience is required; ten or more years of experience is preferred.
-The required experience is to include implementation, evaluation, and management of environmental health and safety programs.
+Experience: At least 5 years of relevant experience is required; ten or more years of experience is preferred.
+Required experience includes implementation, evaluation, and management of environmental compliance programming.

-Certification: Environmental credentialing demonstrated by professional certification or registration appropriate to one’s profession is required or must be obtained within 90 days of employment.
-Such certifications include PE (Professional Engineer), CHMM (Certified Hazardous Materials Manager), REM (Registered Environmental Manager), CHP (Certified Health Physicist), etc. A valid Missouri Commercial Driver's License, class C, with hazardous-material endorsement is required or must be obtained within 90 days of employment.
+Certification: Environmental credentialing demonstrated by appropriate professional certification or registration is required or must be obtained within 1 year of employment.
+Such certifications may include PE (Professional Engineer), CHMM (Certified Hazardous Materials Manager), REM (Registered Environmental Manager), CHP (Certified Health Physicist), etc. Minimum 24-hour hazardous waste operations (HAZWOPER) training is required or must be obtained within 90 days of employment.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-6. Maintains compliance with environmental laws, rules, and regulations by maintaining an appropriate central storage site on each campus, as necessary, coordinating/performing the transporting of the University’s hazardous waste to the appropriate storage site, and coordinating periodic waste removal activities involving commercial waste disposal vendors.
+9. Maintains compliance with environmental laws, rules, and regulations related to appropriate generator status of each discrete campus.
+Coordinates transportation of University-generated hazardous waste to the appropriate accumulation site and coordinates periodic waste removal activities with commercial waste disposal vendors.

-9. Ensures compliance with University environmental management policies and practices by coordinating with the Chancellors of the Missouri State University-West Plains and Missouri State University-Mountain Grove campuses.
+12. Ensures compliance with university environmental management policies and practices by acting in an advisory role for the leadership of the Jordan Valley Innovation Center (JVIC), the Missouri State University-West Plains campus, and Missouri State Fruit Experiment Station at Mountain Grove.

-11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the supervisor.
+13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the supervisor and/or certification maintenance.

-12. Helps to assure the overall success of Administrative Services by performing all other duties assigned.
+14. Helps to assure the overall success of Administration and Finance by performing all other duties assigned.

 SUPERVISION

-The Director of Environmental Management is supervised by the Associate Vice President for Administrative Services and may supervise staff, graduate assistants, and student workers.
+The Director of Environmental Management may supervise staff, graduate assistants, and student workers.

 OFFICE OF HUMAN RESOURCES